killroy1971/ansible-satellite6-install/defaults/README.md

 that aren't part of the RH-Satelite-6 service are opened individually.

 Ports 16514, 5000, and 5900-5930 should only be opened if there are clients that are attempting to communicate with Satellite or a Capusle via these services.
+See the Satellite documenation for more information.

 firewall_services:
   - ssh -- 22/tcp